javsort/Linkaster/docs/delivery_1.md

 Module Management Service:
 This is the sequence diagram of the Module Management Service, and has 4 cases: Creation of module, assignation of teacher, code generation and the student joining the module.
-The creation of the module is carried outmade by the administrative teacher;, and the data is added to the DB and managed by the service and it updates the DB.
-Once the module is created the administrative teacher can add the teacher to the module and then once the request is processed and the DB is updatedit updates the DB.
+The creation of the module is carried out by the administrative teacher; the data is added to the DB and managed by the service.
+Once the module is created the administrative teacher can add the teacher to the module and then the request is processed and the DB is updated.
 After the teacher is assigned to a module, the module teacher can create a code (access code of the module).
-O and once the request is processed it updates the DB.
-Finally, once the code module is created the student can input the code and the business logic processes the request and, if validcorrect, it updates the DB.
+Once the request is processed it updates the DB.
+Finally, once the code module is created the student can input the code and the business logic processes the request and, if valid, it updates the DB.

 Figure 6 - Module Management Service Sequence Diagram